A federal government website managed by the U.S. Department of Health & Human Services

 What are antiviral medications and how can they help?

 Antiviral medications are prescription pills, liquids, or inhalers used to prevent or treat flu viruses.
 They are approved for adults and children one year and older.
-There are four antiviral drugs approved for treating the flu in the United States—oseltamivir (Tamiflu), zanamivir (Relenza), amantadine (Symmetrel), and rimantadine (Flumadine).
+There are four antiviral drugs approved for treating the flu in the United States—oseltamivir (Tamiflu), zanamivir (Relenza), amantadine (Symmetrel), rimantadine (Flumadine), and peramivir (Rapivab).

 FDA provides information on availability of antivirals for each seasonal flu season.